 Did you know that many designers were trained as architects?
 Some architects designed furnishings for their buildings in order to create one unified look.
 In German this is called Gesamtkunstwerk, a total work of art.

-Currently more than 650 objects by 100 architects are on view.
+Currently objects by more than 100 architects are on view.

 The architects with work in the collection come from 25 different countries and span all of the design periods represented in the Museum, from Arts & Crafts to Modern and Postmodern.